manala/ansible-roles/manala.deploy/README.md

 Include strategy allows to use custom strategy to deliver the code to the server.

-Example to pull and extract S3 archive :
+Example that extracts an archive from AWS S3:

 ```yaml
 manala_deploy_strategy: include